canbaris/personal-web-indexer/README.md

 Crawl Your Own Web

-Is the desktop daemon that works toghether with a Firefox or Chrome plugin to index your browsing history locally.
+Is the desktop daemon that works together with a Firefox or Chrome plugin to index your browsing history locally.

 Meant to be an alternative to bookmarking.